Generate word from template in java

 Java Library to Generate Word Documents from Templates

-To generate Word documents from DOCX templates, we’ll use the LINQ Reporting Engine offered by Aspose.Words for Java.
-LINQ Reporting Engine supports a variety of tags for text, images, lists, tables, hyperlinks, and bookmarks for Word templates.
-The template documents containing these tags are populated by the engine with data coming from Java objects as well as XML, JSON, or CSV data sources.
-So let’s begin generating the Word documents from the templates using Java.
+To create Word documents from DOCX templates, we use the LINQ Reporting Engine included in Aspose.Words for Java.
+This engine supports tags for text, images, lists, tables, hyperlinks, and bookmarks.
+Templates with these tags are populated from Java objects, XML, JSON, or CSV data sources.
+Below you will learn how to generate a Word document from a template using:

-• XML data source,
+• XML data source

-• JSON data source,
+• JSON data source

-• and CSV data source.
+• CSV data source

 Installing Aspose.Words for Java